Rustic Strawberry Peach Galette

 - additional sugar for sprinkling

-- For the filling: Mix the peaches and strawberries together in a medium bowl.
+- Make the filling: Mix the peaches and strawberries together in a medium bowl.
 Add the sugar and vanilla, tossing well to coat the fruit.
 Set aside and allow the mixture to soak as you prepare the crust.

 - On a lightly floured surface, roll the dough into a 12-inch circle.
 Trim the rim of the circle to make a clean cut if desired.
 Transfer dough to the prepared baking sheet.